 I was tough.

-I took one look at the sign at the entrance with the big bear and tips on how to NOT get eaten and I said NOPE.
-Not today, Berta.
-Not today.
+I took one look at the sign at the entrance with the big bear and tips on how to not get eaten and I said NOPE.

-I would have to ease myself in to this lifestyle.
-City Ging left country Ging in hiding for just a little bit longer…
+I knew I had to ease myself in to this lifestyle.
+City Ging left country Ging in hiding for just a little bit longer.

 Now on to Elmira.

-A summer spent under waterfalls and among grape fields of the 100+ wineries of the Finger Lakes.
+A summer spent under waterfalls and in grape fields of the 100+ wineries of the Finger Lakes.
 (Boy, do New Yorkers love their wine.
-My kinda people)
+My kinda people *gif*)

 Elmira is a Mark Twain soul stuck in an industrialized body.

 Seriously, Mark Twain spent his summers writing novels on a farm there.
-Nowadays there’s a prison in the far corner of town and it may have a few streets you wouldn’t walk down at night alone.
+Nowadays there’s a prison on the corner and it may have a few streets you wouldn’t walk down at night alone.
 But what city doesn’t?

 And every now and then a street art festival will close down the roads and smother the pavement in bright-colored chalk.

-You can make your way up the winding turns of Harris Hill and have your pick of trails of trails to run…
+You can make your way up the winding turns of Harris Hill and pick from a plethora of trails to hike…

 In the midst of all that adventuring, I did something incredibly terrifying for me.
 I signed up to run through 5 miles of mud while scaling walls and crawling under barbed wire.

-And now that you’ve read all about my extremely honed wilderness survival skills, I would also like to touch on my supurb athleticism as well.
+And now that you know all about my extremely honed wilderness survival skills, I would also like to touch on my suburb athleticism as well.
+I mean I am Serena Williams, people.
+HA.

 Let’s cut the crap.